ankitkamal2/HelloAnkit/README.md

 # HelloAnkit
-This reopsitory contains "Hello Ankit!" in my favorite languages.
+This reopsitory contains "Hello Ankit!" in some of my favorite languages.